An infant won't understand everything you're doing or why. But reading aloud to

 between the things your baby loves the most — your voice and closeness to you

 — and books.
-Spending time reading to your baby shows that reading is a skill
+Spending time reading to your baby shows that reading is important.

-worth learning.
-And, if infants and children are read to often with joy, excitement,
+And if infants and children are read to often with joy, excitement, and closeness,

-and closeness, they begin to associate books with happiness — and budding readers
+they begin to associate books with happiness — and new readers are created.

 Different Ages, Different Stages